WICG/trust-token-api/README.md

 ### Extension: iframe Activation

 Some resources requests are performed via iframes or other non-Fetch-based methods.
 One extension to support such use cases would be the addition of a `trust-token` attribute to iframes that includes the parameters specified in the Fetch API.
-This would allow an SRR to be sent with an iframe by setting an attribute of `trust-token="{type:'send-srr',issuer:<issuer>,refresh:true}"`.
+This would allow an SRR to be sent with an iframe by setting an attribute of `trust-token="{type:'send-srr',issuer:<issuer>,refresh:refresh}"`.

 ## Privacy Considerations